jundalisay/spblist/content/en/research/aristotle/physics/book-3/_index.md

 ---
-# heading:
+heading: Book 3
-title: "Book 1"
+title: "The Principles of Motion"
 date: 2024-09-08
-weight: 2
+weight: 6
-description: "Aristotle was a Greek philosopher who wrote about the different Greek philosophies and advanced his own substance-based beliefs"
+description: "NATURE has been defined as a ‘principle of motion and change’"
 image: "/covers/physics.png"
 writer:
   name: Aristotle